Billing & Limits

 3. Test 429 + retry behavior in staging.

-4. Monitor charged credits consistency in Usage.
+4. Monitor token and billing consistency in Usage.

 Billing principle